 Let’s start with the negatives.
 The big one is that the NWK has dimensions of just 16″x20″.
 This is fine for small dogs or cats that need a cooler surface to settle on.
 For larger dogs, the mat simply isn’t big enough.

 It’s also not the most durable on this list.
 While it can withstand some light scratching, it’s not going to withstand a determined chewer.

 Despite these issues, the NWK is a great mat for small dogs – especially considering the low price.

 It has a foldable design, provides cooling for up to six hours, and is made with wipe-proof materials.
 The small size also makes it highly portable.

 When most people look for a cooling bed for their dog, they imagine a gel or water pad such as the top four on this list.
-Elevated beds might not be as efficient at cooling, but they increase airflow compared to a normal bed and are much more durable.
+Elevated beds might not be as efficient at staying cool, but they increase airflow compared to a normal bed and are much more durable.

 One of my favorite elevated beds is made by Coolaroo.
 It has a stainless steel frame, making it highly durable and able to withstand chewing.
-There's also a breathable sleeping surface to keep the air flowing around your pet's body.
+There’s also a breathable sleeping surface to keep the air flowing and dissipate body heat.

 Another advantage of the Coolaroo is that it’s cheaper than most cooling beds.
 If you want a strong and long-lasting bed that your pet can use all-year round, it’s an excellent choice.

 The downside is that it’s not as comfortable or supportive on the joints as a foam bed.
 It’s much cooler for your pet though and is one of the best beds on the market (see here for my full list).

 The Coolaroo Elevated is a great compromise between a standard pet bed and a cooling pad.
 It’s not as efficient at temperature regulation as a pad, but helps increase airflow while providing a durable place for your pet to sleep.